The Security center helps teams identify risks, prioritize fixes, and track security coverage across projects at scale.Documentation Index

 Ensure inherited or transferred projects have been scanned and don’t introduce security risks. - Critical vulnerability response

-Quickly identify affected projects when new dependency issues are announced. - Ongoing monitoring
+Quickly identify affected projects when new dependency issues are announced. - Secret auditing

 Regularly review findings and address new issues as part of a weekly or monthly cadence.